FOXNEOAdvancedTechnology/2110_lower_3rd_P4/README.md

 =====================

-This P4 program allows the on-switch mixing of certain raster rows (a.k.a. scan lines) from one SMPTE TS 2110-20 flow with certain raster rows from another 2110-20 flow.
+This P4 program allows the on-switch mixing of certain raster rows (a.k.a. scan lines) from one SMPTE ST 2110-20 flow with certain raster rows from another 2110-20 flow.
 (It probably also works with the very similar RFC 4175).
 The resulting combined flow has its destination IP address restamped.